sagrd/sagrd.github.io/_posts/2025-12-20-database-modernization-from-mysql-to-snowflake.md

 - Assessed existing SQL schemas, workloads, and critical reports
 - Designed a Snowflake-based data warehouse optimised for analytics
 - Migrated historical and incremental data from SQL Server to Snowflake
-- Refactored T-SQL logic into Snowflake-native transformations
+- Refactored SQL logic into Snowflake-native transformations
 - Enabled role-based access and BI tool integration
 - Ran systems in parallel to validate data accuracy before cutover